MichaelBelousov/MichaelBelousov.github.io/src/src/blog/holygrail-AEC-data-arch.md

 Most things in our world have physical/spatial and temporal dimensions.
 In other words, we should be able to draw a "geographic chart" of our data (think showing a building in Google maps/earth).
 But that's just the spatial dimensions.
-We probably also want to draw that temporal dimension by letting users scrub through or playback events across a timeline, where they can see objects moving, or a building being built from its construction sequence.
+We probably also want to draw the temporal dimension by letting users scrub through or playback events across a timeline, where they can see objects moving, or a building being built from its construction sequence, animating and moving on the screen.

 These are important because those dimensions are intuitive to humans.